toebeann/gib/README.md

 3. Close the window.

 Now, when you run the game with Steam, it should run without any mods.
-If you instead get an error when you try and launch the game, it means you messed up when you were editing the launch options.
+If you instead get an error when you try to launch the game, it means you messed up when you were editing the launch options.
 Make sure that the `%command% #` comes before _any_ other text in the launch options!